Peter Schwartz (writer): Career

 His articles have been published in The Washington Post, the Chicago Tribune, ForbesOnline, Huffington Post and the Hartford Courant.

 He was the founding editor and publisher of The Intellectual Activist (1979–1991), a periodical that covered political and social issues from a pro-individual rights perspective.
 From 1987 to 2003, he was president and editor-in-chief at Second Renaissance Books, a book publisher and distributor.

-Schwartz edited two collections of essays by Ayn Rand: The Ayn Rand Column and Return of the Primitive: The Anti-Industrial Revolution, for which he was also a contributing author.
-He was also co-editor, with Marlene Podritske, of Objectively Speaking: Ayn Rand Interviewed.
+Schwartz edited two collections of essays by Ayn Rand: The Ayn Rand Column and 1999's Return of the Primitive: The Anti-Industrial Revolution, for which he was also a contributing author.